Aggrey Klaaste

-Aggrey Zola Klaaste (6 January 1940 – 19 June 2004) was a South African newspaper journalist and editor.
+Aggrey Zola Klaaste OMSG (6 January 1940 – 19 June 2004) was a South African newspaper journalist and editor.
 He was best known for being editor of the Soweto-based newspaper, the Sowetan, from 1988 to 2002.
 He introduced the concept of "nation building" while editor of the Sowetan and spent much of his time and energy promoting the idea.

 Early life

 Klaaste was born in Kimberley as one of eight children, in a township called Green Point in the Northern Cape.
 His father Tobias Klaaste was born in 1886 and died in 1973.
 His mother Regina Mantoa was born in 1900 and died in 1986.
 When he was three, his family moved to Sophiatown in Johannesburg, where his father became a clerk at a gold mine.
 Klaaste attended school in Newclare (previously known as Western Native Township), before moving onto Western High School, a predimoninatly coloured area at the time.

 In 1955, when Sophiatown was dismantled, the family moved to Meadowlands in Soweto.
 He began studying at the University of the Witwatersrand in 1958 and graduated in 1960 with a Bachelor of Arts degree.
 Klaaste was one of the last blacks to have completed a degree at the university before it was closed to blacks by apartheid laws.
 In 1960 the apartheid government passed a law called the Extension of University Education Act, which meant some of the best universities in South Africa were reserved for the white minority.
 Klaaste attended WITS with South African literary luminaries like Miriam Tlali, the first black woman in South Africa to publish a novel in English.